-Creative Minnesota was developed by a collaborative of arts and culture funders in partnership with Minnesota Citizens for the Arts (MCA).
+Creative Minnesota was developed by a collaborative of arts and culture funders and statewide arts service organizations in partnership with Minnesota Citizens for the Arts (MCA).

 The Creative Minnesota Project

 The Creative Minnesota project is a collaboration of many partners whose goal is to create solid, hard data about the arts sector.
 We intend to fill the gaps in available information about Minnesota’s cultural field and to improve our understanding of its importance to our quality of life and economy.
 This project is a long-term endeavor to collect and report data on the creative sector every two years for analysis, education and advocacy.

 Creative Minnesota 2017